-Well, I remember it well because it was Paul Malloy and Mikey Collins who I’m great friends with came in and asked me about it and I remember thinking to myself and I decided to ask them a question regarding ‘grow your own’ which was a B side of the Small Faces record, I wasn’t trying to be smart-arse as such but I was thinking if they would know it and they knew it!
-Then I thought these boys are serious, I could have chosen a hundred songs in fairness – now these guys are more Mod than me they’ve immersed themselves in it.
+Well, I remember it well because it was Paul Malloy and Mikey Collins, who I’m great friends with, came in and asked me about it.
+I decided to ask them a question regarding ‘Grow Your Own’ which was a B-side of a Small Faces record.
+I wasn’t trying to be smart-arse as such, but I was thinking if they would know it and they knew it!
+Then I thought, ‘These boys are serious.’
+I could have chosen a hundred songs in fairness, now these guys are more Mod than me – they’ve immersed themselves in it.

-I remember that Mod revival of 79 it looked very one dimensional from where I came from such as parkas, target or union jack patches, sta-press and those like bowling shoes?
+I remember that Mod revival of ’79, it looked very one-dimensional from where I came from such as parkas, target or Union Jack patches, Sta-press and those bowling shoes?

 I couldn’t be bothered going to see it!